WHAT IS THE BIGGEST SNAKE IN THE WORLD?

 The anaconda is of a subfamily of non-venomous boas found in Central, South America, Africa and Southeast Asia.
-They can grow as long as 8 metres long, as wide as a fully grown man and can weigh as much as 250 kilogrammes.
+They can grow as long as 8 meters long, as wide as a fully grown man and can weigh as much as 250 kilograms.

 The green anaconda is usually an olive green snake with black spots along the body.
 Like any other snake, the head is narrow with eyes set high on the head.

 During mating, several males are known to wrap themselves around one female in an attempt to mate. referred to as "breeding balls," in which up to 12 males wrap around the same female and attempt to copulate.
 The group could stay in this position from 2–4 weeks.
 Nature sees to it that the fittest male - usually the strongest and largest male - should win and therefore have the privilege of mating with the female.
 But since females are far stronger they can sometimes be biased to this law of nature and decide on herself which male to mate with regardless of the size and strength of the male.
 Mating is followed by a gestation period that lasts approximately 6–7 months.
 The species is ovoviviparous, with females giving birth to live young.
 Litters usually consists of 20–40 offspring, although as many as 100 may be produced.
 After giving birth, females may lose up to half their weight.